Arthur Atkinson (politician, born 1863): Other activities

 Both Atkinson and his wife Lily were part of the founding of the Forward Movement in Wellington, a non-sectarian Christian movement with origins in London, England which connected adult education through cottage meetings and public lectures with Bible study and charitable work.
 Led by two Congregational ministers, W.A.
 Evans (husband of Kate Edger and G.H.
-Bradbury, the first meeting was held in the Rechabite Hall on Sunday, 27 August 1893, and the Atkinsons were appointed to a committee of management that organized the event venues and community partnerships.
+Bradbury, the first meeting was held in the Rechabite Hall on Sunday, 27 August 1893, and the Atkinsons were appointed to a committee of management that organised the event venues and community partnerships.
 Atkinson was active in the prohibition movement, and was president of the New Zealand Alliance from 1920 to 1922.
 From 1907 to 1911 he was the New Zealand correspondent for The Morning Post newspaper in London, and subsequently held the same role with The Times.
 He also contributed a biography of William Massey and the article on New Zealand to the 1922 edition of Encyclopædia Britannica.